Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Scientific AFC Evaluation

 \section{Scientific AFC Evaluation}

-AFC models rely on retrieved evidence to refute misinformation \citep{guo2022survey}.
-However, evidence that directly refutes a claim may not exist \citep{glockner-etal-2022-missing}, and misinformation often rather distorts the facts \citep{brennen2020types}. \dataset{} contains paired claims with real-world evidence passages that can be assessed by fallacy detection models \emph{and} evidence-based fact-checking models.
-Using \dataset{}, we now test how well AFC models and LLMs can detect the nuanced real-world misrepresentation of scientific biomedical publications.
+A key novelty of \dataset{} are the claims paired with real-world evidence passages that can be assessed by fallacy detection models \emph{and} evidence-based fact-checking models.
+This allows to test AFC models on fallacious claims.